lsst-dm/dmtn-283/index.md

 A more general problem with separate registries is that Butler can not currently query two registries simultaneously.
 To build a quantum graph involving some datasets from a data release and some from a user registry is not yet possible and would require considerable thought.
+We also need to understand if this is handled as two separate butlers from the user perspective or if the user has a single butler instance that is combined internally (either through the server being told to use multiple registries or the remote butler client talking to two distinct butlers internally).

 #### A single user registry